code-chandan/MechaGrip/README.md

 **Total Cost**: **$100.69 USD**

-Give or take a few dollars for shipping, tax
 ---

 ## Code and Firmware

 Just basic Arduino code with `Servo.h` and the PCA9685 library.
-Upload and run.
-You can control the arm using joystick input, sliders, or from Python/serial if you like writing scripts instead of turning knobs.

-You’ll find the code inside `/firmware`.

----

-## Wiring

-- MG996R Servos → PCA9685 outputs (channels 0–3)
-- PCA9685 → VCC (5V), GND, SDA/SCL → Arduino A4/A5
-- Power supply → PCA9685 power rail (don’t power servos from Arduino, it will cry)
+Upload and run. i wanna run it using serial port, i just like serial more than a joystick which is too modern and doesnt feel like the manual old shitbox, i mean the serial port, the code is inside `/firmware`.

 ---
 ## gallery